gaehlerm/SoftwareEngineering/README.md

     print(data)
     add_entry(entry, data)
 ```
 ### Abstract Base Class

-The abstract base class has a different name in every programming language.
-In Java it's called an interface.
+The abstract base class (ABC in Python) has a different name in every programming language.
+In Java, it's called an interface.
 This class type defines only the interface (shape) of a class.
-It doesn't contain an actual implementation nor variables.
+It does not contain an actual implementation or variables.
 It contains only public method declarations.
 Variables are a hidden detail that should not be defined in an interface.
-One has to write classes that inherit from this abstract base class in order to implement it.
-In Python and other dynamically typed languages you don’t need any interfaces, but they can make the code easier to understand.
-In C++ and Java, it is very important to use interfaces in order to break the code into pieces, to reduce compilation time and allow run time polymorphism.
+One must write classes that inherit from this abstract base class in order to implement it.
+In Python and other dynamically typed languages, you don't need interfaces, but they can make the code easier to understand.
+In C++ and Java, it is crucial to use interfaces to divide the code into smaller components, minimize compilation time, and enable runtime polymorphism.
 We'll go into more details in chapter [Inheritance]

-In Python a class has to inherit from `ABC` in order to be an abstract base class.
-The methods are all `abstractmethod` and they don't have any implementation.
+In Python, a class has to inherit from `ABC` to be an abstract base class.
+The methods are all `abstractmethod` and they do not have any implementation.

 ```py
 from abc import ABC, abstractmethod